Rehmat-Khalid/Rehmat-Khalid/README.md

 ### “Consistency + Discipline + Skills = Real Engineering Power”

-### 🚀 Growing as a Global Multi-Skilled IT Engineer — InshaAllah
+### 🚀 Growing as a Global IT Engineer — InshaAllah

 </div>